EinNeuerBenutzername/Corburt/README.md

 **When reporting bugs (if you came across any), please clarify:**

-- what's the version of Corburt?
+- What's the version of Corburt?
-  - if it is not the latest version, test on the latest version.
+  - If it is not the latest version, test on the latest version.
-- if you compiled Corburt yourself, what compiler are you using?
+- If you compiled Corburt yourself, what compiler are you using?
-  - if you're using compilers that don't support C99, I might just ignore you.
+  - If you're using compilers that don't support C99, I might just ignore you.
-  - btw, GCC doesn't actually **totally** support C99.
+  - Btw, GCC doesn't actually **totally** support C99.
-- what had you done before the bug occurred?
+- What had you done before the bug occurred?
-  - you can copy & paste your input history from the `cbinput` window.
+  - You can copy & paste your input history from the `cbinput` window.
-- were there any error messages?
+- Were there any error messages?
-- were any error log files generated?
+- Were any error log files generated?
-- did the game crash?
+- Did the game crash?

 ### Typo Report

-**Please report if you find typos or grammar mistakes.**
+**Please report if you find typos or grammar mistakes** in game or in this document.

 ### Balancing Feedback